wp-plugins/grand-media/readme.txt

 TODO List:

 *   More modules for creating photo gallery, audio playlist, video playlist
+*   Make Full Window Gallery Template (like GRAND Page in Flagallery)
 *   Easily add to Post audio and video files with tags related to post tags
 *   Intergration with social services
-*   Image Editor with watermark feature
+*   Watermark feature

 == Installation ==